45th Air and Air Defence Forces Army: History

 The 45th Army of the Air Force and Air Defense of the Northern Fleet (military unit 06351) was formed in December 2015 on the basis of an order of the President of the Russian Federation in order to strengthen the air situation control system in the Arctic zone.

 The carrier aviation of the 45th Army of the Air Force and Air Defense took part in the Russian military operation in Syria.
-From November to December 2016, from the heavy aircraft-carrying cruiser "Admiral of the Fleet of the Soviet Union Kuznetsov", the pilots performed 420 sorties, 750 sorties to perform search and rescue tasks and aviation support.
-More than 1000 terrorist facilities were destroyed.
+From November to December 2016, from the aircraft carrier Admiral Kuznetsov, the pilots performed 420 sorties, 750 sorties to perform search and rescue tasks and aviation support.
+More than 1000 target facilities were destroyed.
+In 2017, after forces loyal to the Assad government won the Battle of Aleppo, the Admiral Kuznetsov and it's aviation wing left Syria.

 The headquarters is located in Severomorsk.
 The army is part of the joint strategic command "Northern Fleet".

 In 2018, the Northern Fleet resumed air patrols in the Arctic.
 In February 2019, it became known that the Russian Ministry of Defense plans to significantly increase the combat power of the Northern Fleet and deploy two squadrons of MiG-31 fighter-interceptors in the Murmansk region.
+In 2019, the 3rd Air Defense Division was formed to support the defense of the Arctic.

+The army has taken part in the 2022 Russian invasion of Ukraine.
+In 2026, the commander of the 45th Air and Air Defence Forces Army, Aleksandr Otroshchenko, died in an accident when the Antonov An-26 he was in crashed in Crimea.